pinsonn/st7565-designer/README.md

 ##Known issues:

 - Chrome does not allow file access from local files by default, which is neceassary for this app to work properly.
-If run locally (i.e. not through a hostor local server), start chrome with the '--allow-file-access-from-files' flag or run 'python -m SimpleHTTPServer' in the directory you've saved the repo in
+If run locally (i.e. not through a host or local server), start chrome with the '--allow-file-access-from-files' flag or run 'python -m SimpleHTTPServer' in the directory you've saved the repo in (not necessary w/ node-webkit implementation)

 - Current version of Safari (5.1.7 at time of testing in May 2012) doesn't support the FileReader object.
 Attempting to load saved bitmaps/fonts from a json file won't work as a result.
 Webkit nightlies do support FileReader, suggesting